 The Star Trek: The Animated Series was originally and formally titled the Star Trek and The Animated Adventures of Gene Roddenberry’s Star Trek.

-This animated series Star Trek was a continuation of the USS Enterprise’s voyages in Star Trek The Original Series.
-The Star Trek: The Animated Series had the same cast in the two Star Trek series except for Ensign Chekov.
+This animated series Star Trek was a continuation of the USS Enterprise's voyages in Star Trek The Original Series.
+The Star Trek: The Animated Series had the same cast as the two Star Trek series except for Ensign Chekov.

 Some episodes were sequels to The Original Series Star Trek, such as “Once Upon a Planet,” “More Tribbles, More Troubles,” and “Mudd’s Passion.”